 CONCLUSION:

 The constraints are of different types such as physical, marketing, financial, economic, labour , infrastructure and so on.
 These discouraging factors adversely affect 4 Ps of marketing.
 Therefore, it is suggested to establish a transparent price mechanism by promoting digital price recovery platforms and establishing regulated auction systems with a defined real time pricing.
 It will be positive if different buyers are encouraged to participate in the buying process to break the monopoly of a certain buyers/ intermediaries.
 To provide alternative channels to intermediaries, it is suggested to support farmers’ producer organizations (FPOs).
 It is very much advisable to improve sufficient mechanism for grading of products by providing training and low-cost grading tools and apparatus to the vegetable growers.
 Moreover, a standardized packaging and certification system to be ensured.
 A grievance verification mechanism may be developed at all stages to avoid malpractices.
 Written contracts to be made mandatory and payment timeline to be fixed.
 Rural market accessibility to be developed through investment for improvement of rural road for quick connectivity.
 A mobile marketing system and subsidies on transport may be encouraged.
 There may be investment in decentralized storage infrastructure including cold storage near vegetable production areas.
 Since it is the era of digitization, market information requires to be digitized to reduce knowledge gaps in pricing and market access.
 To streamline connectivity, rural transportation needs to be improved.
 To protect the income of vegetable growers market fees to be regulated and transparent pricing system may be enforced.

+Please provide recommendation for further study

 REFERENCES: